omtorano/Exports-Metatranscriptomics/README.md

 - Using longleaf off campus requires a VPN https://help.unc.edu/sp?id=kb_article_view&sysparm_article=KB0010155&sys_kb_id=719db1eddb3fa41070551ffa689619eb
 ### Get sequences
 - Make a new directory within /proj/marchlab/projects for your project, or new subdirectory within one of the existing project directories.
 Then download sequences if sequencing was done by an outside service (not UNC's High Throughput Sequencing facility HTSF)
 	- For example - when I got sequences for the High Yield 2020 EXPORTS project I made a directory within the existing Exports project folder called /HighYield2020.
-The sequencing was completed at Genewiz, who sent email detailing how to transfer files with sftp.
+The sequencing was completed at Genewiz, they sent email detailing how to transfer files with sftp.
 This is an example of what this would look like:

-		- log into longleaf with your email: ssh <onyen@longleaf.unc.edu>
+		- Log into longleaf with your email: ssh <onyen@longleaf.unc.edu>
-		- password prompt will come up automatically, you will not be able to see characters as you type them: Password: <enter password here>
+		- Password prompt will come up automatically, you will not be able to see characters as you type them: Password: &lt;enter password here&gt;
-		- make project directory: mkdir /proj/marchlab/projects/<project folder>/
+		- Make project directory: mkdir /proj/marchlab/projects/&lt;project folder&gt;/
-		- make reads directory, my directory is /proj/marchlab/projects/EXPORTS/metatranscriptomics/HighYield2020/Reads: mkdir /proj/marchlab/projects/<project filder>/reads
+		- Make reads directory, my directory is /proj/marchlab/projects/EXPORTS/metatranscriptomics/HighYield2020/Reads: mkdir /proj/marchlab/projects/&lt;project filder&gt;/reads
-		- beginning of the directions from Genewiz - connect to their server via sftp (!see emailed instructions from Genewiz for more details!): sftp <login name Genewiz gave>@sftp.genewiz.com
+		- Beginning of the directions from Genewiz - connect to their server via sftp (!see emailed instructions from Genewiz for more details!): sftp &lt;login name Genewiz gave&gt;@sftp.genewiz.com
-		- password prompt will come up automatically, enter the password they sent via email: password: <enter password genewiz sent here>
+		- Password prompt will come up automatically, enter the password they sent via email: password: &lt;enter password genewiz sent here&gt;
-		- Set local directory (where you want your reads to go on longleaf), this does not change working directory (where you are): lcd /proj/marchlab/projects/<project filder>/reads
+		- Set local directory (where you want your reads to go on longleaf), this does not change working directory (where you are): lcd /proj/marchlab/projects/&lt;project filder&gt;/reads
 		- View items in the working directory, likely it will have the name of the Genewiz project number: ls
-		- change directory into directory listed by ls: cd <genewiz project folder name that just came up from ls command>
+		- change directory into directory listed by ls: cd &lt;genewiz project folder name that just came up from ls command&gt;
 		- View items again: ls
-		- If there is an additional directory listed (likely something like 00_fasta) change into that directory: cd <additonal sub directory>
+		- If there is an additional directory listed (likely something like 00_fasta) change into that directory: cd &lt;additonal sub directory&gt;
 		- Transfer files from working directory to local directory: mget *
 			- The '*' is a Linux wildcard, here used to indicate all files
 			- Depending on the number of files this may take a long time and needs uninterrupted terminal connection, running this command does not delete filed off the Genewiz server so in the connection is interrupted just run above commands again.